-- 7.8.8 If the decision is not changed, the Head of Classification will issue a final decision letter to the National Body or National Paralympic Committee. - 7.8.9 The Eligibility Assessment Committee may make its decisions by a majority.
-If the Head of Classification is part of the Eligibility Assessment Committee, he or she may veto any decision if he or she does not agree that the Diagnostic Information supports the conclusion that the Athlete has an Eligible Impairment. - 7.9 [Para Sport] may delegate one or more of the functions described above to a Classification Panel.
+- 7.7.8 If the decision is not changed, the Head of Classification will issue a final decision letter to the National Body or National Paralympic Committee and the Athlete will be allocated Sport Class Not Eligible (NE) in accordance with the provisions of Article 18.3 of these Classification Rules. - 7.7.9 The Eligibility Assessment Committee may make its decisions by a majority.
+If the Head of Classification is part of the Eligibility Assessment Committee, he or she may veto any decision if he or she does not agree that the Diagnostic Information supports the conclusion that the Athlete has an Eligible Impairment. - 7.8 World Shooting Para Sport may delegate one or more of the functions described above to a Classification Panel.